muhammedattif/Django-Admin-Performance-Tools/README.md

 The existing Django actions require at least one selected instance to proceed, so We introduce `Non-Selection Actions` for admin actions to proceed to the action without selecting any instances.

+also Django admin actions are shown if there is at least one instance, but now all non-selection actions will be shown in actions dropdown even if there is no instances in change list page (and `Delete selected models` action will be excluded)

 **Example:**